AntoniosBarotsis/coronaBot/README.md

         Plots a logarithmic graph instead of a linear one.
 Can be combined with ``compare``.
     -top\
         Plots a bar graph with the top 10 countries in terms of c/r/d cases.
 By default it plots the top 10.
+    -combined\
+        Plots a line chart with recovered, deaths and active cases.
+If you include `` c``,' + 'confirmed cases are included in the graph as well.

 You can always use ``.help`` and ``.help [command]`` for a list of commands + usage.